 - Regulate hormones and other essential processes

-The balance between these two processes helps maintain homeostasis.
-However, when the normal chemical reactions in the body are disrupted, it leads to metabolic disorders, like diabetes mellitus.
+Balancing these processes helps maintain homeostasis.
+When normal chemical reactions are disrupted, it can lead to metabolic disorders, including diabetes mellitus.

 What is Diabetes Mellitus?